-If the certifications specified in the two immediately preceding paragraphs were given and indicated a need for an appropriation of funds by the General Court, then (i) commencing in the January following delivery of such certification the Alternative Revenues received by the Commonwealth shall, as provided in the Trust Agreement, be deposited with the Trustee in the Reserve Account promptly upon receipt by the Commonwealth until the amount in the Reserve Account shall equal the sum of (A) the December 15 Debt Service Requirement in the following Commonwealth Fiscal Year (less any amount available for such purpose on deposit in the December 15 Debt Service Account) and (B) all Senior Trust Agreement Obligations to be due and payable prior to December 15 in the following Commonwealth Fiscal Year (less any amounts available for such purpose on deposit in the Note Related Costs Fund, the Rebate Fund and the Debt Service Liquidity Account) and (ii) commencing with the July following delivery of such certification the Alternatives Revenues received by the Commonwealth shall, as provided in the Trust Agreement, be deposited with the Trustee in the Reserve Account promptly upon receipt by the Commonwealth and applied thereafter as further provided in the Trust Agreement, all as described below under "Alternative Revenues Fund"; provided that notwithstanding any provision of the Trust Agreement to the contrary, in the event the Trustee holds an amount under the Trust Agreement during any Commonwealth Fiscal Year at least equal to the Senior Trust Agreement Obligations due and payable during such Commonwealth Fiscal Year, which amount is available for paying such Senior Trust Agreement Obligations without any further appropriation or other legislative approval, the State Treasurer shall no longer be required to pay Alternative Revenues to the Trustee during the reminder of such Commonwealth Fiscal Year.
+If the notifications specified above were given and indicated a need for an appropriation of funds by the General Court, then (i) commencing in the January following delivery of such certification the Net CTF Pledged Funds received by the Commonwealth shall be deposited with the Trustee in the Holding Account promptly upon receipt by the Commonwealth until the amount therein shall equal the sum of (A) the December 15 Debt Service Requirement in the following Commonwealth Fiscal Year (less any amount available for such purpose on deposit in the December 15 Debt Service Account) and (B) all Trust Agreement Obligations to be due and payable prior to December 15 in the following Commonwealth Fiscal Year (less any amounts available for such purpose on deposit in the Note Related Costs Fund and the Rebate Fund) and (ii) commencing with the July following delivery of such certification the Net CTF Pledged Funds received by the Commonwealth shall be deposited with the Trustee in the Holding Account promptly upon receipt by the Commonwealth and applied thereafter as further provided in the Trust Agreement; provided that notwithstanding any provision of the Trust Agreement to the contrary, in the event the Trustee holds an amount under the Trust Agreement during any Commonwealth Fiscal Year at least equal to the Trust Agreement Obligations due and payable during such Commonwealth Fiscal Year, which amount is available for paying such Trust Agreement Obligations without any further appropriation or other legislative approval, the State Treasurer shall no longer be required to pay Net CTF Pledged Funds to the Trustee during the remainder of such Commonwealth Fiscal Year, except as otherwise provided in the Trust Agreement.
+For purposes of the Act, and so long as the Act shall require that the expenditure of amounts in the Commonwealth Transportation Fund are subject to appropriation for the purposes described in the Trust Agreement, the Holding Account shall be deemed to be an account within the Commonwealth Transportation Fund and the Trustee is hereby authorized to receive Net CTF Pledged Funds from the Senior CTF Trustee for the purposes set forth in the Trust Agreement.

-Notwithstanding the foregoing provisions to the contrary, in the event an appropriation is enacted into law with respect to any Commonwealth Fiscal Year from any available funds of an amount sufficient, together with other available funds in the Federal Highway Grant Anticipation Note Trust Fund as of the end of the immediately preceding Commonwealth Fiscal Year to pay the Senior Trust Agreement Obligations due and payable during said Commonwealth Fiscal Year, the State Treasurer may deposit the amount of such appropriation with the Trustee and direct the Trustee to transfer all or any portion of the Alternative Revenues then on deposit in the Reserve Account in the Alternative Revenues Fund to the State Treasurer for credit to the Commonwealth Transportation Fund to be applied as provided by law; provided that no such transfer shall be made unless and until the amount then held by the Trustee under the Trust Agreement is sufficient to pay all Senior Trust Agreement Obligations due and payable during said Commonwealth Fiscal Year.
+Notwithstanding the foregoing provisions to the contrary, in the event an appropriation is enacted into law with respect to any Commonwealth Fiscal Year from any available funds of an amount sufficient, together with other available funds in the Federal Highway Grant Anticipation Note Trust Fund as of the end of the immediately preceding Commonwealth Fiscal Year to pay the Trust Agreement Obligations due and payable during said Commonwealth Fiscal Year, the State Treasurer may deposit the amount of such appropriation with the Trustee and direct the Trustee to transfer all or any portion of the Net CTF Pledged Funds then on deposit in the Debt Service Fund to the State Treasurer for credit to the Commonwealth Transportation Fund to be applied as provided by law; provided that no such transfer shall be made unless and until the amount then held by the Trustee under the Trust Agreement is sufficient to pay all Trust Agreement Obligations due and payable during said Commonwealth Fiscal Year.